 There was $1 million available for the 2021 round.
 Community Collaboration Grants:

 - focused on a specific target, such as:

 - biodiversity conservation

 - biosecurity and invasive species management

 - management plan development for more effective implementation of future works

-- show collaboration between three or more groups
+- showed active collaboration between three or more groups

-- have a duration of up to 36 months
+- had a duration of up to 36 months.

 NRM investment prioritiesShow more